 An email bounce signifies non-delivery of your email message.
 When this happens, the mailer will receive an automatic notification of the delivery failure.
 This failure originates from the recipient’s mail server for a number of reasons (explained below).

-A soft bounce means that the email address was valid and the email message reached the recipient’s mail server.
-However, common reasons it bounced back include:
+A soft bounce means that the email address was valid and the email message reached the recipient’s mail server but count not be delivered to the inbox.
+Common soft bounce reasons include:

 - The server was down